pugo/advent_of_code_2025_postscript/README.md

 the fantastic Ghostscript.
 The Ghostscript developers have provided us a free PostScript intepreter since 1988!

+## Running
+The data input files (`input.txt`) are personal and not included in this repository.
+To run a task, place your own `input.txt` in respective directory and run `make run`.

 ## What is Postscript?
 [PostScript (PS)](https://en.wikipedia.org/wiki/PostScript) is a Turing complete page description language invented by Adobe.
 It was introduced in 1982.
 The most recent